 When to go: Late November 960 1280

 Ironman World Championship (Kailua-Kona, HI)See some of the world’s most elite athletes compete in the big daddy of Ironman events.
-On Oct.
-11, more than 2,000 athletes from around the world will set out on a 140.6-mile triathlon race from Kona, HI.
+More than 2,000 athletes from around the world will set out on a 140.6-mile triathlon race from Kona, HI.
 Come as a participant, spectator or volunteer because this is one competition you won’t soon forget.
 960 1280

 New York Comic ConGear up as the X-Men or any other favorite action hero at the largest comic and pop culture celebration on the East Coast.
-Showcasing the latest in comics, graphic novels, video games, anime and more, New York Comic Con kicks off at the Jacob K. Javits Convention Center on Oct.
-9. 960 1280
+Showcasing the latest in comics, graphic novels, video games, anime and more, New York Comic Con kicks off at the Jacob K. Javits Convention Center.
+960 1280

 Taste of DCWhat better place to enjoy Columbus Day weekend than in the city that bears the famed explorer’s name?
 Head to Washington, DC, for a Taste of DC, an annual showcase featuring more than 40 area restaurants and live musical performances.
 960 1280